cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 with {{!RFC8032}}.

-The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere to the description in {{dep-pog}}.
+The DeserializeElement and DeserializeScalar functions instantiated for a particular group corresponding to a ciphersuite MUST adhere to the description in {{dep-pog}}.
 Validation steps for these functions are described for each the ciphersuites below.
 Future ciphersuites MUST describe how input validation is done for DeserializeElement and DeserializeScalar.

-Each ciphersuite includes explicit instructions for verifying signatures produced by FROST.
+Signatures produced by a ciphersuite must be verifiable as specified in {{prime-order-verify}}.
 Note that these instructions are equivalent to those produced by a single participant.

 ## FROST(Ed25519, SHA-512)